Helping students navigate resources for personal, financial or academic wellness.

 - finances (unexpected financial hardship, cost of textbooks, FAFSA, financial account holds, grants/loans, tuition/fees, etc.);

 - personal/social adjustment (relationships, social contentedness, homesickness, etc.) or;

 - health/wellness financial assistance (vouchers for visits and flu shots at Health Services).

 Normally, this quick and easy form provides ZipAssist with basic information about individual student needs and concerns.
 In response to a submission, a member of the team will reach out in response to a submission with resources and an opportunity to schedule a meeting for conversation and support.

-Other sources for assistance
+Other sources of assistance

 You have several options:

-- University of Akron Police: Available 24-7 at 330-972-2911.
+- UA Police: Available 24/7 at 330-972-2911

 The CARE Team accepts referrals and responds to students (and their families, faculty, and staff) when concerns for a student’s health, welfare, and safety are identified.